 Wendell Berry’s “Preserving Wildness” and

-Aldo Leopold’s “A Sand County Almanac”
+Aldo Leopold’s “A Sand County Almanac: Axe-in-Hand”

 From time to time again, humans attempt to preserve nature.
 This only results in reinforcing the ideology that humans are in fact, abusers of nature.
 In “Preserving Wildness”, Wendell Berry points out that it is simply not possible for humans to survive in a world fully independent of nature.
-Inversely this reinforces the long known fact that humans are in a way, parasites, and our host of course: Mother Nature.
+Inversely this reinforces the long known fact that humans are in a way, parasites, and our host of course is Mother Nature.
 It makes no difference to the wild mushroom growing on the side of a tree as to whether its existence harms, or replenishes the tree.
-But if that very tree is struck by lightning, the mushroom shall face its ultimatum, and the universe in which it knows, becomes threatened.
+But if that very tree is struck by lightning, the mushroom shall face its ultimatum and the universe in which it knows; becomes threatened.